Socialist Australia

 Find out which government departments are responsible for welfare or social security payments and what specific payments they provide.

-2. Apply for payments:
+2. Complete the application for payments:

 Look at the various criteria and complete applications for the payments you are entitled to receive.

-3. Lodge and follow up:
+4. Lodge and follow up:

 Lodge your application and follow up any additional

-assessments if needed (eg. medical assessments).
+assessments if needed (e.g. medical assessments).

-Other areas of assistance, whether it relates to education, mental health, or indeed recreation, can be crucial in helping people get by.
+Other areas of assistance, whether it relates to education, mental health, or indeed, recreation, can be crucial in helping people get by.
 These public services help the poor to bounce back from traumatic events in life.
 In addition, they assist vulnerable groups, including people with disabilities and the elderly.

 Perseverance is often the key.
 That is to say, bureaucracy can be hard to deal with and often delays occur.
 So make sure your application is up-to-date.
 And persevere until you have your full legal entitlement.